AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/gnatcheck_switches.rst

 ``-j``\ nnnn
-  Use *nnnn* processes to carry out the tree creations (internal representations of the argument sources).
-On a multiprocessor machine this speeds up processing of big sets of argument sources.
+  Use *nnnn* processes to analyze the source files.
+  On a multi-core machine, this speeds up processing by analyzing subset of files separately under multiple processes running in parallel.
-  If `n` is 0, then the maximum number of parallel tree creations is the number of core processors on the platform.
+  If ``n`` is 0, then the maximum number processes is the number of core processors detected on the platform.

   .. index:: -l